 KATHRYN MA won the Iowa Short Fiction Award for her short story collection, All That Work and Still No Boys, named a San Francisco Chronicle “Notable” Book and a Los Angeles Times “Discovery” Book.
 Her new novel will be published by HarperCollins in 2014.
 She is a lawyer, teacher, avid playgoer and parent. www.kathrynma.com

 AYESHA MATTU‘s first book - Love, InshAllah: The Secret Love Lives of American Muslim Women - was featured globally by media including The New York Times, NPR, BBC, The Guardian, Times of India, and Jakarta Post.
 She was selected a ‘Muslim Leader of Tomorrow’ by the UN Alliance of Civilizations and has served on the boards of the Women’s Funding Network and World Pulse.
-Ayesha is currently working on Love InshAllah’s companion anthology, Beyond the Beard: Muslim Men on Love, Sex & Intimacy (Beacon Press, February 2014), and a non-fiction book about three generations of Pakistani Sufi women. http://loveinshallah.com
+Ayesha second book – the companion anthology Salaam, Love: American Muslim Men on Love, Sex & Intimacy (Beacon Press) – will be published in February 2014. http://loveinshallah.com

 MAC MCCLELLAND is the award-winning human rights reporter for Mother Jones magazine.
 Her first book, For Us Surrender Is Out of the Question, about her time with refugees on the Thailand-Burma border, was a finalist for the 2011 Dayton Literary Peace Prize; an adaptation of it was nominated for a National Magazine Award.
 She’s commented for outlets including MSNBC, NPR, BBC, Al Jazeera, and been anthologized in Best American Magazine Writing, Best American Nonrequired Reading, and Best Business Writing.
 Her second book, about PTSD, is forthcoming from The Penguin Press. www.mac-mcclelland.com